QGIS

-QGIS is a geographic information system (GIS) software that is free and open-source.
+QGIS is a free and open-source geographic information system (GIS) software.
 QGIS supports Windows, macOS, and Linux.
 It supports viewing, editing, printing, and analysis of geospatial data in a range of data formats.
 Its name comes from an abbreviation of its previous name, Quantum GIS.

 Functionality

 QGIS functions as geographic information system (GIS) software, allowing users to analyze and edit spatial information, in addition to composing and exporting graphical maps.
 QGIS supports raster, vector, mesh, and point cloud layers.
 Vector data is stored as either point, line, or polygon features.
 Multiple formats of raster images are supported, and the software can georeference images.

 QGIS supports shapefiles, personal geodatabases, dxf, MapInfo, PostGIS, and other industry-standard formats.
 Web services, including Web Map Service and Web Feature Service, are also supported to allow use of data from external sources.

-QGIS integrates with other open-source GIS packages, including PostGIS, GRASS GIS, SAGA GIS, and MapServer.
+QGIS integrates with other open-source GIS packages, including PostGIS, GRASS GIS, Felt (GIS company), SAGA GIS, and MapServer.
 Plugins written in Python or C++ extend QGIS's capabilities.
 Plugins can geocode using the Google Geocoding API, perform geoprocessing functions similar to those of the standard tools found in ArcGIS, and interface with PostgreSQL/PostGIS, SpatiaLite and MySQL databases.

 QGIS is built on top of, and standard installs include, broadly-used open-source GIS format and projection conversion libraries GDAL and proj.